mdarslan7/30-Days-of-Codecamp/readme.md

-This repository is for me to keep track of my submissions for @Codemarch 30 Days Codecamp through Discord.
+This repository is for me to keep track of my submissions for @Codemarch Codecamp through Discord.

 Codemarch: https://twitter.com/codemarch